LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 {: .important}
 In this step, you'll be testing with Messaging, so you'll be using [this test page](https://vx-lp.github.io/v2/lpwm/).
 When you test with Chat, you can use [this test page](https://livepersoninc.github.io/visitor-page/?siteid=%5Byour%20account%20number%5D), adding your account number to the URL.

-1. Be sure you are online as a Human agent in LiveEngage.
+1. Be sure you are online as a Human agent in Conversational Cloud.

 2. In a browser, navigate to [this test page](https://vx-lp.github.io/v2/lpwm/).